tkozzer/tkozzer/README.md

 When I'm not coding, I enjoy various outdoor activities including but not limited to hiking, daily walks, and campfires.

+I like to create things that will make people's lives better.

 ## Goals
 ---
 I have set a few goals to accomplish which include...